Václav Černý (footballer): Youth

 Černý represented Czech national youth football teams from the under-16 level.
 He was called up to the Czech Republic under-21 team in August 2015 at the age of 17.
 This call-up drew media attention as if Černý played in the against Latvia or Malta in early September, he would become the youngest player to represent the team. Černý made his U21 debut on 4 September, starting in the 4–1 victory against Malta.

 Senior

-Černý debuted for the Czech senior national team on 11 November 2020 in a friendly match against Germany.
+Černý was first called up to the Czech senior national team on 9 November 2020, and debuted for the Czech senior national team on 11 November 2020 in a friendly match against Germany.
 He started and was substituted at half-time in the 1–0 loss.

 After missing out the UEFA Euro 2020 due to health issues, Černý returned to the national team in June 2022 for the 2022–23 UEFA Nations League A matches against Spain, Switzerland, and Portugal.
 He played only half an hour against the former and assisted on Jan Kuchta's goal, ending in a 2–2 draw.

 On 17 November 2022, Černý scored his first goal in a UEFA Euro 2024 qualifying match against Faroe Islands, ending in a 5–0 victory for the Czech Republic.

+On 10 July 2026, Černý announced his retirement from international football, citing personal reasons.